 It takes a little getting used to, but the Diva Cup is actually far more comfortable, far less work, and far less expensive than tampons or pads.
 Another win-win – this time for women and for the Earth.

-Update March 2020: I made a switch to the saalt soft menstrual cup.
+Update January 2022: I made a switch to the saalt soft menstrual cup.
 The softer silicone is more comfortable for me.
-Sold by EarthHero for $28.99.
-(Remember to use coupon code LENSOFJEN for 10 percent off.)

 What do we do most when we travel?
 Arguably we eat!
 (Maybe drink?
 It’s a no-judgment zone here.)
 Make sure you have reusable dishes, cutlery, and cocktail glasses when you travel to reduce your footprint.